apollographql/apollo/docs/source/platform/schema-validation.md

 $ npx apollo service:check
 ```

 The command can be placed in any continuous integration pipeline.
 To surface results, `apollo` emits an exit code and [integrates with GitHub statuses](#github).
-The check command validates against traffic from the past day by default, but this time window can be [configured](#cli-advanced) to be a longer range.
+The time window of live traffic that the check command validates against can be [configured](#cli-advanced) to any range within your data retention window.

 > **Note:** The Apollo CLI will be looking in your Apollo config for a location from which to fetch your local schema and using your ENGINE_API_KEY to authenticate its requests with the Engine service.